ajayyy/SponsorBlock/README.md

 You can read the API docs [here](https://github.com/ajayyy/SponsorBlockServer#api-docs).

-# Previous extension

-This project is partially based off of [this experimental extension](https://github.com/OfficialNoob/YTSponsorSkip), which has the basic video skipping functionality.

 # Build Yourself

 You can load this project as an unpacked extension.
 Make sure to rename the `config.js.example` file to `config.js` before installing.